-Banks have not been a reliable source of small business finance.
+Banks have not been a reliable source of small business lending.
 Bank regulations determine the amount of risk they are able to take on, and this limits their ability to loan to small businesses.
 Research has shown that banks reject around 75% of small business loan applications.
 This is after the small business loan seeker has gone through an arduous application process required to get a bank term loan.

 In addition, as a result of the 2018 Banking Royal Commission, banks have further tightened small business lending.
 Given the poor odds of getting a business loan, more small businesses are turning to non-traditional business lenders when they want to improve cash flow or increase working capital.

 Here are a few alternative business lending options that are filling the gap for small business.

 Although banks offer equipment finance, a growing number of non-traditional business lenders are specialising in this form of alternative business lending.
 Equipment finance is usually short to medium term – usually three to five years.
 Equipment finance is available for a range of purposes, including manufacturing, hospitality, medical, dental and more, and some specialised lenders focus on one particular industry, such as providing loans for restaurants and cafes.

 With many forms of equipment finance, the equipment purchased serves as collateral.
 If the borrower can’t make payments, the lender can take the equipment and sell it to get the funds they are owed.